Aditya239/Kakurosy/README.md

 ### Custom Mode Specification
 For entering any 9x9 Kakuro puzzle from the console, the following format is to be used:
 * Every row of the puzzle is to be entered in a new line.
-Thus, enter nine lines terminated by newlines.
+Thus, there should be nine lines terminated by newlines.
 * For a row, each cell entry must be delimited by commas.
-Thus nine cells (delimited by eight commas) a line.
+Thus there should be nine cells (and eight commas) a line.
 * A blank cell for user input is to be represented by a space character.
 A darkened cell (with a diagonal partition) is to be represented by `x\y` where `x` denotes the entry in the lower-left triangular subcell and `y` denotes the entry in the upper-right triangular subcell. `x` and `y` can be integers or space character.